Hi, I'm Alexis —

 What exactly do you do?

 I try 🤷🏻.
 I design and create digital products that (I hope) contribute to a more equitable world.
-I try to weave my knowledge in architecture into product design to imagine how pixels impact cities and subsequently the way we live and work.
+I try to weave my knowledge in architecture into product design to imagine how pixels impact society in the way we live and work.

 How are you trying to make the world less shit?